-The information provided in a PLF may also be used by members of the Garda Síochána in relation to the enforcement of mandatory quarantine requirements2.
+The information provided in a PLF may also be used by members of the Garda Síochána in relation to the enforcement of mandatory quarantine requirements3.

 Relevant ports and airports

-The requirements that SI 45 imposes apply to international passengers arriving in the State’s principal airports (such as Dublin, Cork and Shannon3) and ports (such as Dublin, Cork and Rosslare4), as well as international passengers who arrive other than at an airport or port.
+The requirements that both the Act and SI 45 impose apply to international passengers arriving in the State’s principal airports (such as Dublin, Cork and Shannon4) and ports (such as Dublin, Cork and Rosslare5), as well as international passengers who arrive other than at an airport or port.

-SI 45 does not draw any distinction based on nationality and so, subject to the exemptions mentioned below, this obligation applies equally to Irish citizens and to others.
+Neither the Act nor SI 45 draws any distinction based on nationality and so, subject to the exemptions mentioned below, these obligations apply equally to Irish citizens and to others.

-Unlike under the previous requirements regarding PLFs5, this obligation applies to international passengers arriving into the State from Northern Ireland (who have been anywhere outside the State and Northern Ireland within the 14 days preceding the person’s arrival in the State) and also to those who travel directly to Northern Ireland upon arriving in the State from any place other than Northern Ireland.
+The obligation to complete a PLF applies to international passengers arriving into the State from Northern Ireland (who have been anywhere outside the State and Northern Ireland within the 14 days preceding the person’s arrival in the State) and also to those who travel directly to Northern Ireland upon arriving in the State from any place other than Northern Ireland.

-Reflected above, certain categories of people are exempt from this obligation to complete the PLF process.
-Notably, an exception no longer exists for any person arriving into the State from Northern Ireland who has been anywhere outside the State and Northern Ireland within the 14 days preceding the person’s arrival in the State.
+Certain categories of people are exempt from the PLF obligation, although they nonetheless need to state that exemption by partially completing a PLF.
+Notably, however, an exception no longer exists for any person arriving into the State from Northern Ireland who has been anywhere outside the State and Northern Ireland within the 14 days preceding the person’s arrival in the State.